ferneutron/tfserving/README.md

 ### Step 2.
 Run the container and access it through the shell.

-Note: It is recommended that you mount the current directory so that you have access to the python scripts.
+**Note**: It is recommended that you mount the current directory so that you have access to the python scripts.
 If you want to skip mounting the current directory, you will have to modify `Dockerfile` to add `COPY` commands to move scripts from the image build.

 ```bash